Duncan's Writing FAQs

 Long's Books

-"My case is probably a good example.
-I majored in music (meaning I was destined to teach forever or starve) and started up writing a small manual to make some extra money on the side while I taught school.
-I gradually started writing for other publishers and quickly abandoned the mail order business so I could write full time.
-Discovering, often the hard way, how to make money, research quickly, and get jobs instead of standing around waiting for work.
-Finally I ended up where I am today, making a very good living at writing.
+Long majored in music (“meaning I was destined to teach forever or starve”) and started writing a small manual he sold by mail order to make some extra money on the side while he taught school.
+He gradually started writing for other publishers and quickly abandoned the mail order business so he could write full time.